particledatagroup/hep-resources/README.md

 Many particle physics institutions and collaborations have a presence on social media, with Facebook, Twitter, and Instagram as particularly popular.
 These resources are typically  used to communicate with the general public, but some of the highlighting of results and communications target physicists as an audience.

-List of Experiments that have noted their twitter accounts on INSPIRE can be found here:  https://inspirehep.net/experiments?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER
+List of Experiments that have noted their Twitter accounts on INSPIRE can be found here:  https://inspirehep.net/experiments?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER

+List of Institutions that have noted their Twitter accounts on INSPIRE can be found here:  https://inspirehep.net/institutions?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER

-List of physicists on Twitter at TrueSciPhi: <http://truesciphi.org/phy.html>
+List of physicists on podcasts, Mastodon and Bluesky at TrueSciPhi: <https://truesciphi.org/home_sci.html#pmapod>